Database Rollback Strategies

 How SchemaSmith Handles This

-SchemaQuench deployments are state-based: rolling back schema is deploying the prior release state definition.
-Because SchemaQuench compares desired state against live state and generates only the necessary changes, reverting to a previous schema version is as simple as pointing the tool at an earlier definition.
+SchemaQuench deployments are state-based, so rolling back schema is as simple as deploying the prior release's schema package.
+SchemaQuench compares desired state against live state and generates only the necessary changes, which means reverting to a previous schema version means pointing the tool at an earlier definition.
+Most rollbacks happen automatically with no hand-written reversal scripts required, on SQL Server, PostgreSQL, and MySQL alike.